mdoege/PyTuroChamp/README.md

 Full documentation at [mdoege.github.io/PyTuroChamp/](http://mdoege.github.io/PyTuroChamp/)

-### Windows UCI executable
+### Windows UCI/WinBoard binary

-There is a Windows EXE of PyTuroChamp (created with [PyInstaller](https://github.com/pyinstaller/pyinstaller)) that can be used e.g. in Arena as an UCI engine: [pyturochamp.exe.zip](https://drive.google.com/open?id=1Tye_42KCrsTzMbKmUO6yp63CIGY5MJhn)
+There is a Windows EXE of PyTuroChamp (created with [PyInstaller](https://github.com/pyinstaller/pyinstaller)) that can be used as an UCI engine e.g. in Arena or in WinBoard: [pyturochamp.exe.zip](https://drive.google.com/open?id=1Tye_42KCrsTzMbKmUO6yp63CIGY5MJhn)

 ### Web browser version